A joint venture led by VEDA AMAZA has won the bid for the procurement, operations, and maintenance of the Lahore Metro at a significantly lower rate.

-According to Chief Minister Punjab, Usman Buzdar, Punjab Mass Transit Authority (PMTA) has renewed the contract of Lahore Metro for the next 4 years at a rate of Rs.
+According to Chief Minister Punjab, Usman Buzdar, Punjab Mass Transit Authority (PMTA) has agreed the new contract of Lahore Metro at a rate of Rs.
 304 per kilometer.

 آج ہم نے لاہور میٹرو بس کے نئےمعاہدے کی 304 روپے فی کلومیٹر کے حساب سےمنظوری دی ہے

 اگر 2012 میں ہونےوالے معاہدے (368 روپے) پر ہی 8 سال میں ہونےوالی مہنگائی اور ڈالر ریٹ کے حساب سےمعاہدہ ہوتا تو 532روپے ریٹ بنتا

 یہ کامیابی ہماری حکومت کی شفاف اور میرٹ پر مبنی پالیسیوں کا پھل ہے!

 — Usman Buzdar (@UsmanAKBuzdar) September 16, 2020

 Albayrak Group had made a bid of Rs.
 324 per kilometer to renew the contract for the Lahore Metro.
 However, it lost to VEDA AMAZA’s bid of Rs.
 304 per kilometer.

 VEDA AMAZA will take control of the procurement, operations, and maintenance of the Lahore Metro after 6 months.
 Till then, Albayrak Group will remain in charge of the Lahore Metro.